dflydev/dflydev-git-subsplit-github-webhook/README.md

 the appropriate GitHub accounts.

 During testing it would make sense to run the worker manually.
-For production deployments it would probably make more sense to runt he worker using something along the lines of [upstart][6] or [supervisor][7].
+For production deployments it would probably make more sense to run the worker using something along the lines of [upstart][6] or [supervisor][7].